zhonhel/Incremental-Object-Detection-with-Feature-Pyramid-Network-and-Knowledge-Distillation/README.md

-when you want to test new category mAP:
+When you want to test new category mAP:
 ```
 cd test-newC